OPahunang/stock-analysis/README.md

    A. Advantages and Disadvantages of Refactored Code

    Advantages:
-	- Code review to efficiency, using only needed definition variables
+	- Code review for efficiency, using only needed definition variables
 	- Code logic review to remove redundant loops resulted to faster run time
-	- Rewriting existing running code, instead developing from scratch
+	- Rewriting existing working code, instead developing from scratch

    Disadvantage:
         - Refactored may resulted to issue or issues if code been modified to wrong logic interpretation